 Whether you are limited on space, growing plants that don’t usually survive your local weather or just looking to create focal points, container trees and shrubs can be a lovely addition to your landscape.
-There are some considerations that you will need to remember in order to help them stay happy and healthy.
+There are some considerations that you will need to remember to help them stay happy and healthy.

 Research to Determine What Trees and Shrubs Are Best

-One big mistake that some gardeners make is falling in love with a plant online or at a nursery and whisking it home with nary a thought as to whether it will actually work in your garden.
+One big mistake that some gardeners make is falling in love with a plant online or at a nursery and whisking it home with nary a thought as to whether it will work in your garden.
 This is especially true when you are trying to place a tree or shrub in a container.
 The cute little sapling that you spied at the garden center can turn into a tree that is over 100 feet tall.

 The basics that you should check out for potential candidates include: